SimonAnalyst/Plastic-Windows-Analysis/README.md

 ## Data Sources 📂
 The data in the project can be divided into:
-- **Dimensional Data**, consisting of csv and json files, which will be used to build dimension tables in the Star Schema model in Power BI and visualization in the report.
+- **Dimensional Data**, consisting of [csv and json](https://github.com/SimonAnalyst/Plastic-Windows-Analysis/tree/main/Files) files, which will be used to build dimension tables in the Star Schema model in Power BI and visualization in the report.
 - **Fact Table**, where all important information regarding international trade over the last 24 years is stored.
 The fact table practically consists only of ID and value columns.

 The data was retrieved using APIs of UN Comtrade.
-Due to limitations to 100k rows, each month had to be downloaded in a separate file, resulting in a total of 248 CSV files.
+Due to limitations to 100k rows, each month had to be downloaded in a separate file, resulting in a total of 248 CSV files(1 file per month).
 Detailed API documentation is available at the following [link](https://github.com/uncomtrade/comtradeapicall/blob/main/README.md).